tdammers/ghc-wiki/newcomers-tutorial.md

 invocations; if you are on Windows, please substitute `hadrian/build.bat` for `./hadrian/build.sh` as needed.

-Further, there are several ways of getting a somewhat Unix-like command line on Windows, and each of them comes with some caveats.
-Depending on which of those approaches you used, you may want to use one of the alternative build methods:
+Further, there are several ways of getting a Unix-like command line on Windows, and each comes with some caveats.
+Depending on which approach you use, you may want to use one of these alternative build methods:

 - `hadrian/build.stack.bat`
 - `hadrian/build.cabal.bat`